 - Live Workshops: Periodically throughout the year, the Office of Equal Opportunity and Title IX partners with a variety of off-campus firms and organizations to deliver live workshops that address the topic of workplace harassment prevention.
 Upcoming events will be shared on the SCU event calendar and emailed to staff and faculty in the weeks leading up to each workshop.

-In addition to taking one of the mandatory trainings, faculty and staff who wish to learn more about these topics can explore the options below:
+In addition to completing one of the above mandatory trainings, faculty and staff who wish to learn more about these topics can explore the options below:

-- Wellness Center Trainings/Programs: You can contact the Wellness Center or visit their website (https://www.scu.edu/wellness/) for further information about the various programs and trainings that they offer throughout the year.
+- Wellness Center Trainings/Programs: You can contact the Wellness Center or visit their website (SCU Wellness Center) for further information about the various programs and trainings that they offer throughout the year.
 Programs include:

 - Introduction to the Wellness Center